ten-protocol/ten-documentation/docs/4-write-ten-dapp/1-high-level-concepts.md

 TEN eliminates the need for traditional commit-reveal schemes through its **native async execution** and **on-block-end callbacks**.
 This provides the same security benefits without the complexity, latency, and cost of separate commit and reveal transactions, enabling seamless gaming experiences.

-TEN proviudes seure entropy that is generated within the TEE environment using hardware-based random number generation, ensuring that random values cannot be predicted or manipulated by node operators or external parties.
+TEN provides secure entropy that is generated within the TEE environment using hardware-based random number generation, ensuring that random values cannot be predicted or manipulated by node operators or external parties.

 ```solidity
 function _resetSecretNumber() private {